crn1/planeta-documentation/customization.md

 ## Frontpage Sections

-You can change the appearance of every section seperately.
+You can change the appearance of every section separately.

 ![Screenshot of Frontpage Sections Options](/images/screenshot-frontpage-sections.png)

 You can change:

-- **Layout**: This is a inner layout of a section.
-Just like the main Frontpage layout, here you can change the order of a section items, and enable or disable their display by clicking on the eye icon.
+- **Layout**: This is an inner layout of a section.
+Just like the main *Frontpage Layout*, here you can change the order of section items, and enable or disable their display by clicking on the eye icon.
-- **Heading**: This is the main content of section that you can also edit by clicking on a blue pencil icon on right side of the screen.
+- **Heading**: This is the the main content of section that you can also edit by clicking on a blue pencil icon on the right side of the screen.
 - **Additional Buttons**: By default, they are displayed at the bottom of the section.
-- **Appearance**: Here you can edit spacings, minimum height, number of items and items columns, text color, and to enable or disable mansorny on the section
+- **Appearance**: Here you can edit spacings, minimum height, number of items and items columns, text color, and to enable or disable masonry on the section
-- **Background**: Background of an seciton can be either static (image) or dynamic (video).
-Please note that setting video for a section's background can impact site's permormance.
+- **Background**: The background of a section can be either static (image) or dynamic (video).
+Please note that setting a video for a section's background can impact the site's performance.
-- **Background Shape**: Here you can edit the shape of the background and it's height
+- **Background Shape**: Here you can edit the shape of the background and its height
 - **Image Shape**: Here you can edit the shape of the item's images and their height

 ## Animations

-Just like sections, you can also edit the animations of couple of website elements separetely.
+Just like sections, you can also edit the animations of a couple of website elements separately.

 ![Screenshot of Animations Options](/images/screenshot-animations.png)